cmilando/WRI_network/README.md

 * `00_create_simulated_dataset.R`

 Creates the simulated data.
-The key part of this is at the bottom where you can define `beta_daymet`, `beta_green`, and `beta_albedo` which essentially changes the relationship between predictor and the response.
+The key part is where you can define `beta_daymet`, `beta_green`, and `beta_albedo` which essentially changes the relationship between predictor and the response.
+Otherwise this isn't really important -- we have these data already, just needed something.

 * `01_model_airtemp.R`